huaweicloud/terraform-provider-huaweicloud/docs/resources/drs_job.md

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id.
  Changing this parameter will create a new resource.

-* `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the DRS job.
+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the DRS job.
- Changing this parameter will create a new resource.

 * `force_destroy` - (Optional, Bool) Specifies whether to forcibly destroy the job even if it is running.
  The default value is **false**.